North Carolina Tar Heels baseball: History

 The Tar Heels would appear in the College World Series three more times during the 20th century.

 The Tar Heels reached the College World Series in four consecutive years between 2006 and 2009, and five times in six years between 2006 and 2011.
 They reached the national championship series in both 2006 and 2007, but lost on both occasions to the Oregon State Beavers.
 The Tar Heels made a third straight trip to Omaha in 2008.

 While Boshamer Stadium was being renovated and rebuilt during the 2008 season, the Tar Heels played their home games at the USA Baseball National Training Complex in nearby Cary.
 The Tar Heels returned to Chapel Hill in February 2009, following the completion of the extensive renovations to Boshamer Stadium.
 The Tar Heels reached the 2009 College World Series, the program's fourth consecutive College World Series appearance, following their first season playing in newly renovated Boshamer Stadium.

 The Tar Heels once again reached the College World Series in 2011.
 The Tar Heels were the top overall seed in the 2013 NCAA baseball tournament, during which they reached the 2013 College World Series once again.
 In 2018, the Tar Heels reached the College World Series for the seventh time in thirteen seasons.

 Head coaches

 Boshamer Stadium

-Boshamer Stadium, the program's home venue, was built in the early 1970s and renovated in the late 2000s.
+Boshamer Stadium, the program's home venue, originally opened in 1972 and was renovated in the late 2000s.
 It has a capacity of 4,100 spectators, with additional standing room.
-It has hosted five ACC Tournaments, most recently in 1983.
-It is centrally-located on the University campus, adjacent to Ehringhaus Residence Hall and Karen Shelton Stadium.
+It has hosted five ACC tournaments, most recently in 1983.
+It is centrally located on the University campus, adjacent to Ehringhaus Residence Hall and Karen Shelton Stadium.